Last Updated on: 5th September 2023, 01:12 pm

 Despite being the smallest member of the falcon family, kestrels (also called sparrowhawks) are fierce little predators.
 Roughly the size of a common pigeon, kestrels aren’t big enough to lift most grown tortoise species.
 However, they’ll certainly injure one if they decide to attack it.

-While adult tortoises are off-limits, kestrels can lift a baby tortoise and drop it.
+While adult tortoises are off-limits, kestrels can lift and drop a baby tortoise.
 They’ll also kill one with their claws and eat it if allowed.
 The same is true of its larger cousin, the peregrine falcon, which can better harm larger tortoise species.

 Most owners don’t think of owls when they consider avian predators that may threaten their pets.
 It’s certainly less common for owls to attack and eat domestic pets, like tortoises, because of their nocturnal hunting patterns.